Learn Business English online – introduction

 Each person will view the above-mentioned advantages and disadvantages differently.
 Your personal situation will determine your individual weighting to these factors.

 Your opinion is important to me.
+Have you already tried to learn business English online?
 If you have questions or comments on this topic, please take the time to post below.